codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/hello-world.md

    * The `cron/hello-world` pipeline shows statistics as it has already been triggered based on the `cron` interval.

 ### View and update manifest
-Because we don't have a workflow for this pipeline, you will configure the git Source resource in the pipeline's **Manifest**.
+Because we don't have a workflow for this pipeline, you will configure the Git Source resource in the pipeline's **Manifest** tab.
-1. To drill down, select the pipeline name.
+1. In the **Pipelines** page, to drill down, select the pipeline name.
 1. Select the **Manifest** tab, and click the arrowhead to expand the resource view.

    {% include